Personal Service Corporations

 The QPSC provides limited liability for the shareholders and can offer the tax advantaged fringe benefits that are only available to a C corporation.
 Although many states today offer limited liability partnerships (LLP) as an alternative business entity that limits the liability of each partner, the fringe benefits that can be offered by an LLP do not enjoy the tax advantages that can be offered by the QPSC.

 However, to offer health and life insurance benefits tax-free requires that the QPSC establish a Voluntary Employees' Beneficiary Association (VEBA) that is usually administered by banks or insurance companies.
 However, the QPSC must have at least 3 shareholders.
-[IRC §501(c)(9)] Other benefits that can be offered without a VEBA include 401(k)s, disability insurance, dependent care and death benefits.
+[IRC §501(c)(9)] Other benefits offerable without a VEBA include 401(k)s, disability insurance, dependent care and death benefits.

 The QPSC is taxed as a separate entity at a flat rate of 35% of its net income.
-However, in most cases, the QPSC does not pay income taxes since the owners generally arrange that all of the income be paid out as salary, bonuses, and fringe benefits, which, of course, is deductible by the QPSC, but it does remove the advantages of income splitting between the corporation and the employee-owners that would otherwise be possible with a C corporation.
-Because it is a corporation, states also charge an annual franchise tax that ranges from $50 – $800.
+However, most QPSCs do not pay income taxes since the owners arrange that all income be paid out as salary, bonuses, and fringe benefits, which, of course, is deductible by the QPSC, but it does remove the advantages of income splitting between the corporation and the employee-owners that would otherwise be possible with a C corporation.
+Because it is a corporation, states also charge an annual franchise tax ranging from $50 – $800.

 A QPSC can use either the cash or the accrual method of accounting.
 It can also adopt Section 1244 status, if it has not elected to be an S corporation.
 Section 1244 allows the shareholder to deduct any losses on §1244 stock from up to $100,000 ($50,000 if married filing separately) of other income in the 1st year of the loss and up to $3000 from other ordinary income for each year thereafter until the carried over losses are used up.
 However, losses on §1244 stock can be used to offset any amount of capital gains.

-A disadvantage of QPSC stock is that it cannot be transferred to a nonprofessional, since this would probably violate state law that requires that most of the stock of a professional corporation must be held by the professionals performing the services.
-Generally, a QPSC carries life insurance on each of its shareholders, so that their share can be bought out if one dies.
+A disadvantage of QPSC stock is that it cannot be transferred to a nonprofessional, if state law requires that most of the stock of a professional corporation must be held by the professionals performing the services.
+A QPSC often carries life insurance on each of its shareholders, so that their share can be bought out if they die.